Prince Harry and Meghan Markle’s Wedding Venue and Date Revealed

 Wedding bells are ringing!
 Prince Harry and Meghan Markle will marry at St. George’s Chapel at Windsor Castle in England in May 2018, palace officials revealed on Tuesday, November 28.

-- It's Official—Prince Harry and Meghan Markle Are Engaged
+- Prince Harry and Meghan Markle targets of 'racist hate crime'

-- Seeing Prince Harry and Meghan Markle Through the Lens of 'The Crown'
+- Prince Harry and Meghan Markle are engaged

-- Prince Harry is engaged to American Meghan Markle
+- Prince Harry Is Engaged to Meghan Markle

 “Her Majesty The Queen has granted permission for the wedding to take place at the Chapel,” Kensington Palace said in a statement.
 “The Royal Family will pay for the wedding.
 Further details about the wedding will be announced in due course.”